 Creative Green Certification

 The Creative Green Certification Scheme by Julie’s Bicycle enables organisations to begin their sustainability journey, demonstrating best practice and leadership.
 The certification is a framework for sustainability action, representing a community of pioneering cultural organisations that are driving change.
-We are delighted to be the first festival (and arts organisation) from Northern Ireland to be working towards this certification.
+We are delighted to be the first festival from Northern Ireland to be working towards this certification in the coming years.